basarat/typescript-book/docs/project/dynamic-import-expressions.md

 **Important notes**:

-- Using **"module": "esnext"** TypeScript produces the mimic import() statement to be input for Webpack Code Splitting.
+- Set the **module** flag to **es2020, esnext, commonjs, amd, system, or umd**.
+TypeScript produces the mimic import() statement to be input for Webpack Code Splitting.
 - For further information read this article: [Dynamic Import Expressions and webpack 2 Code Splitting integration with TypeScript 2.4](https://blog.josequinto.com/2017/06/29/dynamic-import-expressions-and-webpack-code-splitting-integration-with-typescript-2-4/).